Display-Lab/Leakdown-Tester/readme.md

 - Default: None
 - Enter the filepath to the Service Account file used to read from for OAuth2.0 authenticating POST requests to IAP-protected APIs.
 - When specified, overwrites 'SAPATH' environmental variable.

+## Environmental Variables
+1) `CSVPATH` - Filepath to a local CSV file.
+- The script checks for this on startup, as JSON content to send as a POST request is currently required.
+You can specify this filepath with the csv argument, or you can set the env var and specify a different filepath with the csv argument which will override the environment variable.
+A filepath must be specified if not using the `useGit` argument.

+2) `PFP` - URL of the PFP API endpoint where the POST requests are sent.
+- It is likely faster to use the `--target` argument to set the API endpoint rather than to set the environment variable here, however both methods are implemented.
+Use what works for you.

+3) `TARGET_AUDIENCE` - Variable which contains the "target audience" part of the authentication process for connecting with the GCP PFP API.

+4) `SAPATH` - Variable that sets path to your own Service Account JSON file for use in authorizing POSTs to the GCP PFP instance.